16th December, 2025

 Does health and safety training need to be accredited?

-There are many different kinds of training courses available, informal, formal, in-house and external.
+There are many different kinds of training courses available, including informal, formal, in-house, and external.
 Not every training course needs to be accredited.
 And from a legal point of view, the regulations are unlikely to specify a particular accreditation body.

 The exception to this used to be with first aid training.
-The HSE used to approve first aid training courses but dropped the requirement in 2013.
+Previously, the HSE would approve first aid training courses, but it dropped the requirement in 2013.

 From 1 October 2013 HSE no longer approves training and qualifications for the purposes of first aid at work.

 For example, first aid training is usually a classroom-based course to meet the criteria to become a qualified first aider.
-Using a well known provided like St John Ambulance, or an accredited local provider gives assurances that a standardised syllabus is followed.
+Using a well-known provider like St John Ambulance, or an accredited local provider, gives assurances that a standardised syllabus is followed.

 scaffold installation